Layer number and stacking order-dependent thermal transport in molybdenum disulfide with sulfur vacancies: RESULTS AND DISCUSSIONS

-In this work, the measured value of $\kappa $ of the monolayer MoS$_2$ sample is less than the previously reported value of 55 $\pm$ 20 W/mK in samples without any structural defects.\cite{zhang2015measurement} However, in the case of bilayer samples, our measured value of $\kappa $ is close to their reported value of 35 $\pm$ 7 W/mK.\cite{zhang2015measurement} The reduction in the measured $\kappa $ value of 1L MoS$_2$ can be attributed to the suppression of thermal conductivity by sulfur vacancies and this reduction in $\kappa$ becomes less evident as the layer number increases.
-Our observations are in agreement with the recent theoretical predictions that the presence of sulfur vacancies significantly suppresses the thermal conductivity of monolayer MoS$_2$ due to the strong localization and increased scattering of phonons by defects.\cite{polanco2020defect, wang2016remarkable} However, the thermal conductivity of bulk MoS$_2$ is expected to be less dependent on the presence of sulfur vacancies.\cite{polanco2020defect}.
-Additionally, no significant variation is observed in the $\kappa $ and $g$ values of 2H and 3R stacked bilayer MoS$_2$ samples.
-It is also worth noting that the specific impact of sulfur vacancies on thermal transport in MoS$_2$ can depend on additional factors such as vacancy type, concentration and distribution.
+In this work, the measured value of $\kappa $ of the monolayer MoS$_2$ sample is less than the previously reported value of 55 $\pm$ 20 W/mK in samples without any structural defects.\cite{zhang2015measurement} However, in the case of bilayer samples, our measured value of $\kappa $ is close to their reported value of 35 $\pm$ 7 W/mK.\cite{zhang2015measurement} In this context, it is essential to note that our MoS$_2$ samples contain sulfur vacancies which can alter their thermal transport properties.
+In our MoS$_2$ crystals, the additional surface vacancies created during annealing in an Ar/H$_2$ environment are mostly concentrated on exposed surfaces.
+Given the monolayer's high surface-to-volume ratio and larger exposed area, it contains the maximum defect density.
+Consequently, the highest reduction in thermal conductivity due to sulfur vacancies is observed for monolayer samples.
+Additionally, as the layer number increases, there might be a reduction in sulfur vacancy density in MoS$_2$ crystals.
+Hence, the observed lesser reduction in thermal conductivity of MoS$_2$ with sulfur vacancies in crystals with higher layer numbers could be due to their lesser defect density.
+Our observations align with recent theoretical predictions indicating that the presence of sulfur vacancies substantially reduces the thermal conductivity of monolayer MoS$_2$ primarily due to strong phonon localization and increased scattering by defects.\cite{polanco2020defect, wang2016remarkable} However, the impact of sulfur vacancies on the thermal conductivity of bulk MoS$_2$ is expected to be less significant due to the lower sulfur vacancy density in bulk crystals compared to monolayer crystals.\cite{polanco2020defect} Additionally, no significant variation is observed in the $\kappa $ and $g$ values of 2H and 3R stacked bilayer MoS$_2$ samples.
+It is essential to acknowledge that the specific impact of sulfur vacancies on thermal transport in MoS$_2$ can depend on additional factors such as vacancy type, concentration and distribution.\\